streamlink/streamlink/docs/index.rst

 There is also an :ref:`API <api_guide:API Guide>` available for developers who want access to the stream data.

-This project was forked from Streamlink, which has no python 2.7 support in versions > 1.7.0.
+Streamlink[-27] is a fork of the <a href="https://github.com/streamlink/streamlink">Streamlink</a> project.

+The project extension [-27] indicates that this project continues to support python 2.7, as the streamlink project has discontinued python 2.7 support as of version 1.7.0.

 Releases (|version|)
     https://github.com/Billy2011/streamlink-27/releases